bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

     or ``c``.

 The computational step here consists in solving the linear system with matrix ``J`` and right hand side ``F``.
-We can write this system into 3-by-3 blocks, with rows corresponding to equations and columns corresponding to unknowns split into the three groups.
+We can write this system into a 3-by-3 block-matrix form, with rows corresponding to equations and columns corresponding to unknowns split into the three groups.

 ```math
     \begin{bmatrix} I & 0 & 0 \\ E_s & S & C_s \\ E_c & S_c & C \end{bmatrix}